 6) Sell the equipment at a Swap Meet.
 These are basically flea markets dedicated to model railroad equipment.
 Most operations charge a fee for a table at their market.
 Here's where an updated inventory is handy.
 Otherwise you will have to research the market price of the equipment and spend the time at the meet selling the equipment.
 Perhaps a friend of the modeler might be interested in helping out with this process?

-This list is not intended to be exhaustive but to give some perspective on the task and a few ways one might proceed.
+The list above may not have all your answers but primarily there to give some perspective on the task and a few ways one might proceed.

-Brass Trains.com -- is a web consignment reseller of brass models.
+• Brass Trains.com -- is a web consignment reseller and buyer of brass models.
 They also advertise that they buy estate train collections including non-brass items.